vberlier/mudkip/README.md

   If you're not using [poetry](https://poetry.eustace.io/), you will need to set it manually.

+- `override`

+  **default**: An empty dictionary

+  The `override` option lets you override sphinx configuration directly.
+You can use it to specify a custom theme or a logo for instance.

 ## Contributing

 Contributions are welcome.
 This project uses [poetry](https://poetry.eustace.io/).